IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats-old.md

 [CEK-variations-stats.md](./CEK-variations-stats.md).

 The graphs contain data for
-* The standard CEK machine
+* The standard CEK machine.
-* The alternative CEK machine
+* The alternative CEK machine.
-* The standard CEK machine with saturated builtins
+* The standard CEK machine with saturated builtins.
 * The standard CEK machine with the costing mechanism (ie gas consumption tracking) removed: this was done as an experiment to get an idea of the overhead due to costing and how this compared with